Ch41r05/Learning/learning.md

 ## About Learning

 By learning, we refer to the process of converting acquired [data](/learning/data.md) to thoughts or actions which can be recalled or replicated at will with minimum effort.
-The process could be divided into four main subprocesses:
+This process could be divided into four main subprocesses.

 ## Collection